 Mondo, by that point loosened from the ropes, would grab something from the air, grant the birtud and embed it unto the body of the kin requesting it.
 Each person was granted only one birtud.
 No more no less.

-My Tatay had this crazy idea of asking for the birtud ni San David which is believed to lure any woman one fancies.
+My Tatay had this crazy idea of asking for the birtud niSan David which is believed to lure any woman one fancies.
 He stood in line but Mondo’s (or the demons’) response was to consult a higher ‘spirit’ first.
 ‘Ridiculous!’, my father snorted.
 ‘Pending for Approval’.
 Later that night he received the answer… Access Denied!

-Disappointed, my Tatay resolved to forget the whole Leyte affair, never to hear from his uncle again.
-The dispute over their inheritance may have catalyzed my Lolo’s decision to desert Leyte and severe ties with Mondo forever.
+The next day as soon as Mondo sobered up, my father asked him again for the share of land supposedly allocated to my grandpa.
+His response was a simple No. No other words were uttered.
+The awkward reunion ended cold.
+Disappointed, my Tatay resolved to forget the whole Leyte affair and hurriedly left never to hear from his uncle again.
+He suspected that the dispute over their inheritance catalyzed my Lolo’s decision to desert Leyte and severe ties with Mondo forever.